lucasesansim/HackathonTracker/README.md

 - I recognize I could have done a bit better with configuring es-lint to automatically lint the code and commiting that so the codebase is cohesive, though I did my best to manually keep a clean and cohesive code.
 - There were times when I didn't manage to achieve something I wanted to do the most orthodox way, and because things like these could take me more time than expected, I decided to write a comment about what would be the best way to handle the situation, and moved on.
 Example: For some reason I wasn't managing to override MUI's ListButton's selected styles, so after quite a bit of fighting with it, I decided to write about what was my intention and move on.
 - You will notice I left some comments that say 'Future Versions:'.
 These would lead to things that I'd like to change, but as I saw as mostly a bonus, or something that wasn't that relevant to what I thought was useful to evaluate.
 Thus, I made note of them and moved on.
 I worked in this manner because I wanted to prioritize time, it being that the handing in of the project was already somewhat delayed, I didn't want to keep delaying further and hand in ASAP.
+- About the 'Dashboard in development', I thought it was more sound that after a login you go into a dashboard, and not directly into a specific list, but instead, the general overview of the platform.
+It seemed also better to do so with the routing, and where '/' lead to.

 ### Backend Development